 As mentioned above, cows eat their food, regurgitate it, and consume it again.
 When the cow consumes the food, it enters the rumen, where it’s layered atop the rumen mat.

 Regular contractions of the rumen walls lead to the accumulation of freshly eaten food in the rear section of the mat.
 The mat consists of non-digested food with about 15% of dry matter.

-Bacteria present in the rumen combine with the food, gradually digesting the fermentable material.
+Bacteria in the rumen combine with the food, gradually digesting the fermentable material.
 Saliva is secreted inside the cow’s mouth, while the grinding action of their teeth exposes larger surfaces of food to the bacteria.

 As the process continues and the bacteria works, the food particles become smaller and smaller.
 As the particles absorb fluid, they sink to the rumen’s bottom.

-The rumen’s contractions take place once every minute, thereby allowing the mixing of solid contents and liquid to allow fermentation.
+The rumen’s contractions occur once every minute, allowing the mixing of solid contents and liquid to allow fermentation.

 Although not entirely digested, some grass or plant matter is broken down.
 Smaller cuds of food are broken down during the process of rumination.
 Overall, the food spends 15-48 hours in and out of the rumen.

 The food undergoes chewing, swallowing, and regurgitating, followed by the cow eating it again throughout the process.
-The bacteria’s action on the food produces fat, which is the source of most of the cow’s energy.
+The bacteria’s action on the food produces fat, the source of most of the cow’s energy.

 Next, the food advances to the reticulum.
 Although most fermentation occurs in the rumen, the reticulum works to provide a passage for the food into regurgitation or the omasum.

-The reticulum separates the ready food from the food that needs more chewing and is further broken down.
-The reticulum also traps inedible items such as tiny pieces of wire, rocks, or fencing pieces that the cow ejects orally.
+The reticulum separates the ready food from the food that needs more chewing and further breaks down.
+The reticulum also traps inedible items such as tiny pieces of wire, rocks, or fencing that the cow ejects orally.

-When the cow chews the food again, it is transferred to the sponge-like omasum.
+When the cow chews the food, it is transferred to the sponge-like omasum.
 This is the compartment where water and some previously broken down nutrients begin to be absorbed.